C Programming Coding Questions and Answers

 }

-12. How do you perform a spiral traversal of a cuboidal array in C?
+12. How do you perform a spiral traversal of a matrix in C?

-Spiral traversal prints matrix elements layer by layer in a clockwise direction.
-This is commonly used in pattern printing and visualization problems.
+Spiral traversal prints matrix elements layer by layer in clockwise direction.

 #include <stdio.h>